 I have been watching movies and stuff like that, like I’m watching Game of Thrones right now.
 I had never watched that before, so I got a couple of seasons of it and I started watching it and I like it.
 I like it a lot.
 But as far as like listening to music I have been listening to the new Overkill album a lot.
 I really, really like Overkill’s past couple of albums.
 I think they are great.
 I really like the bassist, the bass just sounds so good.
 In Overkill D.D. is such a great bass player and has such a great tone.
 I like listening to them a lot, even though it’s not death metal, but killer thrash.

-Before concluding, I have seen so many times at European festivals.
-But do you have ever time enough to check out other bands in festivals or is it more like “coming and going”?
+Before concluding, I have seen you so many times at European festivals.
+But do you have ever time enough to check out other bands at festivals or is it more like “coming and going”?

 Sometimes we have times some times we don’t and I try to check out the bands that I wouldn’t have a chance to see in America.
 Saxon almost never plays in America, so if we play in a festival with Saxon I always go to watch Saxon.
 I love Saxon.